Segovia,Spain

 After arriving at the Guiomar station, you’ll find a local bus waiting to take you directly to the aqueduct, making your journey smooth and convenient.

 On the left side of the aqueduct, facing away from the city center, a unique experience awaits.
-You can ascend part of the city wall and get a breathtaking view from up high.
+You can ascend part of the city wall and enjoy a breathtaking view.

 The Aqueduct is a marvel of ancient ingenuity.
 Be awed by the remarkable legacy of the Ancient Romans as you stroll around the colossal structure that has towered over Segovia’s Old Town for 2,000 years.